Astor63/BL2-Mods/SMG Dahl Discord Solver/SMG Dahl Discord Solver - Moxxi Edition v1.1.2/ReadMe.md

 ![Discord Solver Moxxi Signature Classic and Cartier](https://imgur.com/7pEjhq7.jpg "Don't worry guys... even if my screen capture show French text, my mods are in English")

-**Note:** As this version of the Discord Solver is a Moxxi weapon, you can choose between 2 Moxxi Signature skin : the *Classic* or the *Cartier* skin
+**Note:** As this version of the Discord Solver is a Moxxi weapon, you can choose between 3 Moxxi Signature skin : the *Classic* skin, the *Elegance* skin or the *Pinky* skin

 ### Options: